matank001/Cinnamon/README.md

 * The app can run from anywhere with network access to target machine
 * First create the image (There isn't a public image yet): **docker build -t cinnamon .**
-* For running and executing commands: **docker run --network host -it vol /bin/bash**
+* For running and executing commands: **docker run --network host -it cinnamon /bin/bash**
 * See next part for the commands

 ## Run volatility